Amitpnk/DesignPattern/README.md

 | - | -  | Strategy |
 | - | -  | [Template method](Templatemethod) |
 | - | -  | Visitor |

+There some more design pattern which is widely used in real time project
+* Repository design pattern
+* xxx

 ## Table of Contents